psrearick/pm-reports/Docs/User Guide.md

 -   **Purpose:** Create a versioned reporting spreadsheet that includes a summary sheet, optional Airbnb sheet, and one tab per property.
 -   **Inputs:** The same **Entry Controls** values used for staging (Start Date, End Date, Property filter) plus:
     -   `B5` **Report Label** – used in report naming and displayed in templates.
-    -   `B7` **Admin Fee Override** – leave blank to respect each property’s `Admin Fee Enabled` flag; set TRUE to force the admin fee on for all properties in scope; set FALSE to suppress it.
 -   **Processing steps:**
     1. Collect not-deleted transactions within the date range (and property filter if provided).
     2. Group by property (alphabetically sorted) and compute totals: